innate2adaptive/CovidsortiumTCRExpanded/README.md

 - [x] **S10** script_4.R Section B

-- [x] **S11** script_6.R - calculates clustering at various threshold and compares expanded vs non-expanded controls. *This currently uses the controls that are taken from unique CDR3s*
+- [x] **S11** script_6.R - calculates clustering at various threshold and compares expanded vs non-expanded controls.
+This uses controls that are taken from unique CDR3s (controls_long.R) and compares them to the list of unique cdr3s that expand.

 **controls_long.R** generates the controls from unique CDR3s.
 These are the controls used in the current figures - *adapted*